KTH/kursutveckling-admin-web/README.md

 ### Handlebar Templates

+*Update 2021-03-12: Dependency to `kth-node-build-commons` has since been removed altogether.*

-Paths in the app have been altered, so the use of _Handlebar_ templates has been customized.
+> Paths in the app have been altered, so the use of _Handlebar_ templates has been customized.
 The files `errorLayout.handlebars` and `error.handlebars` were copied from `kth-node-build-commons`.
 This meant that the script `move-handlebars` could be removed from `package.json`.
 In `errorLayout.handlebars` the path for `vendor.js` was customized, and in `error.handlebars` the reference to `errorModule.js` was removed altogether.

 ## Author